cottley/tv6streamdownload/README.md

-Download Trinidad and Tobago TV6 stream dataon Linux via shell script and rtmpdump.
+Download Trinidad and Tobago TV6 stream data on Linux via shell script and rtmpdump.